-- Know how to edit and deploy configurations using the Fastly application.
-If you are not familiar with basic editing using the application, see our documentation to learn more before moving forward.
+- Know how to edit and activate configurations using the Fastly web interface.
+If you are not familiar with basic editing using the web interface, see our documentation to learn more before moving forward.

 - Understand basic C-style logical expression syntax (e.g., basic logic, operators such as &&, and precedence).
 If you do not have experience with these types of expressions, refer to a basic programming guide (such as the Tizag Perl tutorial) that deals with "IF" style expressions in either C or Perl.
 (These languages are not directly applicable to the tutorial because VCL is neither C nor Perl.
 However, the syntax is similar.)

-Conditions are saved in your service like any other configuration object, but they can only be accessed, assigned, and manipulated through a selection in the gear-shaped menu to the right of an existing configuration object (e.g., origin servers and headers).
-This means that when you create a condition, you can apply it in multiple places across your configuration.
+Conditions are saved in your service like any other configuration object, but they can only be accessed, assigned, and manipulated via the Attach a condition link next to that object.
+The link launches an Add a condition window that allows you to select an existing condition or create a new one and then apply it in multiple places across your configuration.

-Properly configured conditions require only three parameters, making them appear deceptively simple:
+Properly configured conditions require only a few parameters, making them appear deceptively simple:

 - a Name - A human-readable identifier for the condition.